 Create the Outer Perimeter of the Floor Frame

-With the framing hammer and 16d nails, nail four two-by-eights together to form a square shape that measures 8 feet long by 8 feet wide.
-Use two nails per end.
-The frame will not hold a perfect square shape at this point.
+Note that the frame will not hold a perfect square shape at this point.
 However, do not be concerned as it will later receive floor sheathing, which help it hold its shape.

-Double up two opposing sides of the floor frame with a two-by-eight at each side.
+Double up two opposing sides of the floor frame with a 2-by-8 board at each side.
 These act as rim joists to strengthen the two ends of the frame that will carry the weight of the inner joists.
 Nail into place with the 2 1/2-inch nails.

 Joists will extend from one rim joist to the opposite rim joist.
-Mark six locations on each rim joist at 16 inches on-center and install joist hangers at each spot with the 1 1/2-inch nails.
-Insert six of the pressure-treated two-by-eights into the joist hangers and secure with 1 1/2 nails.
+Mark six locations on each rim joist at 16 inches on-center.
+Install joist hangers at each spot with the 1 1/2-inch nails.
+Insert six of the pressure-treated 2-by-8 boards into the joist hangers and secure with 1 1/2-inch nails.

 Square up the shed floor frame one last time up to a 1/8-inch tolerance level.
 Install the two OSB sheets on top, perpendicular to the joists.
 Secure the OSB throughout the perimeter and joists every 8 inches with 1 1/2 inch nails.